Once upon a time, in a kingdom renowned for great works of art,

 The Prince is astonished when the sorcerer pulls the sword out of his chest,

-as if it was nothing but a simple parlour trick done purely for jest.
+as if it was nothing but a simple parlor trick done purely for jest.

 ‘No mortal blade can injure me, but I can injure you with a single thought.’

-‘I have no fear of you, for my resolve is greater than your might.’
+‘I have no fear of you, for all your evil efforts will come to naught.’

 The sorcerer jerks his head and sends the Prince crashing against the wall,